noodnik2/flightvisualizer/README.md

 ## See Also

+Be sure also to check out other `README` and `.md` (markdown) files located in sub-folders of this repository, as they contain additional relevant context.
+One such file of note is the [wishlist](docs/wishlist.md).

+Please don't hesitate to volunteer your thoughts or ideas regarding enhancements to or collaborations on Flight Visualizer!

+### Visualization of Simulated Flights

-If you like this type of thing and are a user of [Microsoft Flight Simulator], be sure to check out a related project that uses KML to produce visualizations _(including in real-time!)_ of simulated flights in [Google Earth]:
+If you're a user of [Microsoft Flight Simulator], be sure to check out a related project that uses KML to produce visualizations _(including in real-time!)_ of simulated flights in [Google Earth]:
 - [MSFS2020 Pilot Path Recorder](https://github.com/noodnik2/MSFS2020-PilotPathRecorder) and related pages:
   - [LiveCam Support](https://github.com/noodnik2/MSFS2020-PilotPathRecorder/blob/master/README-kmlcam.md)
   - [LiveCam Q&A](https://github.com/noodnik2/MSFS2020-PilotPathRecorder/blob/master/README-kmlcam-QandA.md)

 [AeroAPI]: https://flightaware.com/commercial/aeroapi
 [KML]: https://developers.google.com/kml